YongCho/Minimal-Email-Client/README.md

 - Refactored data model and model-view classes so the views and models do not interact with each other - promotes modularity and maintainability.
 - Reorganized project directory structure to accommodate different components and growing project.

+# Progress (~Week 03/29)
+- Implemented some basic IMAP functionalities which include:
+    * Logging in to an IMAP server.
+    * Retrieving a list of mailboxes in the user's email account.
+    * Downloading and displaying email messages in each mailbox.
+- Created a database that stores the downloaded messages.
+- Implemented a series of logic that executes at the program startup:
+    * Retrieve the list of mailboxes and messages from the database (local copy).
+    * Connect to the configured IMAP server and download mailbox list.
+    * For each mailbox, check the server for any new messages and download them as necessary.
+    * Store all newly downloaded information to the database.
+- Created UI elements that collect an email account information from the user and display the mailbox list and email messages.

 # Setting up the environment.
 - Install Visual Studio 2015 Community.
 Make sure you install the components to develop C# WPF Application.
 This might be installed by default.
 If they are not installed initially, you will have an option to install them later when you open the project.
 - Double-click the .sln file to open the project.